-The Office of the Interim Vice President for Finance and Treasurer is committed to supporting the instruction, research and public service mission of the university by setting the appropriate tone, stressing the importance of ethical behavior, business transparency, a trusting environment, and personal credibility built on effective interpersonal skills.
+The Office of the Senior Vice President for Finance and Chief Financial Officer is committed to supporting the instruction, research and public service mission of the university by setting the appropriate tone, stressing the importance of ethical behavior, business transparency, a trusting environment, and personal credibility built on effective interpersonal skills.
 Of critical importance is the ability to communicate that this office oversees a capable and principled operation of financial professionals.

 Financial management and accountability, integrity, strategic thinking, leadership, communication and team-building are all core competencies necessary to lead this Division.
 Applying these competencies will support the Finance Division’s mission of monitoring, protecting and preserving NJIT’s financial resources by applying industry “best practices”, ensuring long term financial stability, while adapting to an environment of declining state support.
 Our objective is to consistently provide timely and accurate financial reports compliant with State and Federal financial reporting guidelines.

-The primary functions within the Interim Vice President for Finance and Treasurer Division include:
+The primary functions within the Senior Vice President for Finance and Chief Financial Officer include:

 - Strategic Planning and Resource Allocations